 – Diborane reacts with methyl alcohol to give trimethyl borate.

 – Reaction with ionic hydrides

 It forms metal borohydrides when treated with metal hydrides

 Diborane is given when treated with excess ammonia at low temperatures.
 It gives borazole when heated at higher temperatures.

 The ether solvent, diborane, adds alkenes and alkynes at room temperature.
 This reaction is called hydroboration and is commonly used in synthetic organic chemistry, especially for the addition of anti-Markovnikov.

 B2H6 + 6RCH=CHR → 2B(RCH-CH2R)3

-Diborane is a chemical substance has many numbers of applications in various fields, of which some are given below:
+Diborane is a chemical substance that has many applications in various fields, and some are given below:

 - Diborane is used as a rocket propellant.

-- It is utilized in the manufacture of borophosphosilicate which is a form of glass.
+- It is utilised in the manufacture of borophosphosilicate which is a form of glass.

 - In most of the chemical reactions, it is employed as a reducing agent.

-- Diborane is used as a catalyst and rubber vulcanizer in the polymerization reactions.
+- Diborane is used as a catalyst and rubber vulcaniser in polymerisation reactions.

 - It is even used as a doping agent in the manufacturing of semiconductor devices.